Although building an effective member engagement strategy to keep members engaged can feel challenging, it’s not as complicated as it may seem.

 - Co-hosting events.
 Co-host events with your nonprofit partners to take your support a step further.
 These events could include community fairs, festivals, 5K runs, or speaker series.
 Use these experiences to promote a worthy cause while engaging with your members at a fun event.

 Survey your members to understand the causes they’re passionate about.
-Plan your charitable efforts around the organizations members will be most excited to get involved with.
+Plan your charitable efforts around the organizations that members will be most excited to get involved with.

 15. Organize casual “Lunch and Learn” sessions.